Avunurimanasa/markdown-portfolio/_includes/04-lists.md

--My favourite thing is to travel different places.
+- My favourite thing is to travel different places.
--Favourite food is Biryani.
+- Favourite food is Biryani.
--Watching Movies
+- Watching Movies